mkinfrared/baldurs-gate3-mod-manager/README.md

 ## Features and Usage

 **Mod Installation**: The application facilitates easy mod installation.
-Simply `drag & drop` your `zip`, `rar`, `7z` file into the application window or use a button select files via a dialog window, click `Install`, and you have your mod installed.
+Simply `drag & drop` the zip file into the application window or use a button select files via a dialog window, click `Install`, and you have your mod installed.
+Just don't forget to click `Activate` to enable your mod.
+Currently only `zip` formats are supported, `rar` archives will be added later.

 **Mod Support**: The application only supports mods installed in the `Mods` folder and does not support mods that require placement in the game's main directory.
 For now, only the default `Mods` directory (`Documents/Larian Studios/Baldur's Gate 3/Mods`) is supported.